catalyzeio/stratum-docs/initial-setup.md

 The `init` command does the following:

-1. Signs you into the Datica Platform platform.
+1. Signs you into the Datica Platform.
 2. Ensures you have an ssh-key associated to your account.
 3. Sets the `datica` [Git remote](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) of your code service, so that you can push to it.